-The tuition fees are CHF 3’000 per year to be paid in installments each semester / term.
+The tuition fees are CHF 3’000 per year (the tuition fees for artistic courses can be higher) to be paid in installments each semester / term.
 Costs of study trips and excursions are not included.
 For the individual study projects and some Study Focuses in the Anthroposophical Studies in German, additional charges may apply, depending on the requirements of the study subject.
 These are set out in a separate agreement.

 Students need to ensure before the beginning of their studies that they have sufficient funding to pay for their study fees as well as for the living expenses (at least CHF 1’200 per month) for the duration of their stay in Switzerland.

 Admission is based on a study agreement between the stud- ent and the School of Spiritual Science.
 Students will receive a confirmation of study in which the School confirms their official status as full-time students.

 Following the conclusion of the study agreement, students are charged an admission fee of 50,- CHF as well as a deposit of 100,- CHF towards the tuition fee.
 If a student decides not to attend the entire amount will be retained to cover the administrative expenses of the School.

 Students are required to bring proof of a residence permit for Switzerland.

 The study programs are not suitable for applicants who are addicted to alcohol, drugs or other mind-altering substances.

 Prospective students must have a good command of spoken and written English (or German).
 The minimum age is 18.